 • Rotate: Rotates the selected parts around the X-, Y-, or Z-axes

-• Scale: Scales the selected parts by dragging using the left mouse button
+• Scale: Scales the selected parts by dragging with the left mouse button

 • Transform: Changes an object’s translation, rotation, or scale